 Note: This trail can be hiked in either direction.
 I recommend walking counter-clockwise from Mattmark to Antrona.
-This will allow you to get to Jatzilicku (alternative spelling – Jazzilicku) and the most challenging part of the hike earlier in the day.
-(See directions below for more information.)
+This will allow you to get to Jazzilucke (alternative spelling – Jatzilicku) and the most challenging part of the hike earlier in the day.
+(See the trailhead directions below.)

 From the bus stop at the Mattmark Dam, climb the trail to the top of the dam and then walk east on the paved road atop the dam.
 Along the way enjoy nice views of Monte Moro and the Rothorn rising above the head of the valley.
 The large expanse of ice visible to the southwest is the Schwarzberg Glacier.

 Reach the end of the dam at 0.6 miles.
-Turn right (south) toward Jatzilicku (3h 10min), Antrona Pass (4h 10min), Heidbodme (6h 40min) and Saas Almagell (8h 10min) on a good gravel trail heading south along the east side of the reservoir.
+Turn right (south) toward Jazzilucke (3-hr 10-min), Antrona Pass (4-hr 10-min), Heidbodme (6-hr 40-min) and Saas Almagell (8-hr 10-min) on a good gravel trail heading south along the east side of the reservoir.

-At 1.2 miles reach a junction and turn left (southeast) toward Jatzilicku.
-The trail climbs steeply up tight switchbacks and then follows a steep ascending traverse through a rock slide.
-Beyond the slide the trail continues its steep climb through meadows, passing a waterfall in-route.
+At 1.2 miles reach a junction and turn left (southeast) toward Jazzilucke.
+The trail climbs up tight, steep switchbacks and then ascends through a rock slide.
+Beyond the slide the trail continues its steep ascent through meadows, passing a waterfall in-route.

 As you climb enjoy ever improving views of the peaks lining the Swiss-Italian border to the south.
 To the west/southwest the Schwarzberghorn, Strahlhorn and Fluchthorn along with the Schwarzberg Glacier dominate the view.

-At 1.5 miles pass a trail branching to the right toward Dischtealp, located at the head of the dam.
-Continue straight ahead toward Jatzilicku.
+At 1.5 miles pass a trail branching right toward Dischtealp, located at the head of the dam.
+Continue straight ahead toward Jazzilucke.

-The grade eases at 2.0 miles as the trail curves left (east/southeast) and enters the Ofental (Ofen Valley), a wide “U” shaped valley clad in pretty meadows.
-Turn around (northwest) to see great views of the Egginer, Allalinhorn, Taschhorn and the Dom, along with the Strahlhorn and the Fluchthorn to the west of the dam.
+The grade eases at 2.0 miles as the trail curves left (southeast) and enters the Ofental (Ofen Valley), a wide “U” shaped valley clad in pretty meadows.
+Turn around for great views of the Egginer, Allalinhorn, Taschhorn and the Dom, along with the Strahlhorn and the Fluchthorn to the west of the dam.
 These views will be with you almost all the way up the valley.

 As you ascend the valley pass a second trail branching right toward Dischtealp at 2.3 miles.
-At 2.7 miles reach a marked junction at Ofutal (8,300-ft/2,530-meter).
+At 2.7 miles reach a marked junction at Ofutal (8,300-ft.).
 The trail to the right (south/southwest) leads to Monte Moro Pass on the Swiss-Italian border.
-Continue straight ahead toward Jatzilicku.
+Continue straight ahead toward Jazzilucke.

 Beyond the junction the trail climbs steeply up a low rise, essentially a stair-step in the valley, and then continues ascending the valley on easy to moderate grades.
-At 3.3 miles start a very steep ascending traverse up the north side of the valley.
+At 3.3 miles the grade steepens as the trail curves to the northeast, climbing up the valley's south facing slopes toward Jazzilucke Pass.
 The south face of the Stellihorn towers overhead.
 To the south are good views of the Spechhorn and the Ofental Glacier.

 Reach a trail junction at 3.75 miles.
-The trail straight ahead leads to Ofental Pass, a small saddle on the ridge at the head of the Ofental Valley.
-Turn left (north) toward Jatzilicku and Antrona Pass.
-The trail now climbs steep switchbacks traveling northeast along the south face of the Jazzihorn.
-Red and white blazes on rocks keep you on track.
+The trail straight ahead leads to Ofental Pass, a small saddle on the ridge at the head of the Ofen Valley.
+Turn left toward Jazzilucke and Antrona Pass.
+The trail now climbs steep switchbacks on a diagonal, heading northeast along the south face of the Jazzihorn.
+Red and white blazed rocks keep you on track.

-The rocky meadows soon give way to scree covered slopes and views open to the saddle to the right (east) of the Jazzihorn, this is our destination.
-The final climb is quite steep, zig-zagging up through boulders and loose rock to the top of the ridge, reaching Jatzilicku (10,108-ft/3,081-meters) on the Swiss-Italian border at 4.8 miles.
+The rocky meadows soon give way to scree covered slopes and views open to the saddle on the ridge to the right (east) of the Jazzihorn, this is our destination.
+The final push to the pass is very steep, zigzagging up through boulders and loose rock to Jazzilucke/Passo di Cingino (10,108-ft.), atop the ridge on the Swiss-Italian border, at 4.8 miles.

-From Jatzilicku the Schwarzberghorn, Strahlhorn, Rimpfischhorn and the backside of the Monte Rosa massif dominate the view to the west/southwest.
-On the Italian (east) side of the pass, sheer rugged ridges drop to a deep valley.
-Across the valley are the peaks forming the southern wall of a large cirque fill the skyline.
-On a clear day views extend north toward the Latelhorn rising above Furggrtal Valley.
+From Jazzilucke the Schwarzberghorn, Strahlhorn, Rimpfischhorn and, in the distance, the Monte Rosa massif dominates the view to the west/southwest.
+On the Italian (east) side of the pass, sheer rugged slopes drop to a deep valley.
+The peaks forming the south wall of a large cirque fill the skyline across the valley.
+On a clear day views extend north toward the Latelhorn rising above Furggtal Valley.

 Ending/Highest Elevation: 9,311-ft.